RobTrew/prelude-jxa/JS Prelude MD/minimumOn.md

 // minimumOn :: (Ord b) => (a -> b) -> [a] -> a
 const minimumOn = f =>
     // The item in xs for which f
-    // returns the highest value.
+    // returns the lowest value.
     xs => 0 < xs.length ? (() => {
         const x = xs[0];
         return xs.slice(1).reduce(